Categorical Donaldson-Thomas theory for local surfaces: Categorical Donaldson-Thomas theory for local surfaces

-\begin{rmk} It is well-known that the numerical DT invariants counting one dimensional (semi)stable sheaves are independent of a choice of a stability condition (see~\cite[Theorem~6.16]{MR2951762}).
+\begin{rmk} The numerical DT invariants counting one dimensional (semi)stable sheaves are known as genus zero Gopakumar-Vafa invariants.
+It is well-known that they are independent of a choice of a stability condition (see~\cite[Theorem~6.16]{JS}).
 By Lemma~\ref{lem:ss:dt}, the equivalence in Conjecture~\ref{conj1} recovers this fact under the assumption in Proposition~\ref{prop:num}. \end{rmk}